Skip to main content

 • Using APIs

-In this case if you create one of the above alerts, out of the few anomalies that are detected by ThirdEye, the one detected from March 28, 2018 to March 29, 2018 shows a dip of around 120k clicks than predicted.
+Follow this guide to perform root cause analysis with heatmaps, custom events, and other signals.
+From this analysis you will see that out of the few anomalies that are detected by ThirdEye, the one detected from March 28, 2018 to March 29, 2018 shows a dip of around 120k clicks fewer than predicted.

 But it's also interesting to see if the change in the catalog was not well received at first by the users, and it eventually worked (as the following trend looks normal).
 This can be an input to the catalog designers that users experienced some initial friction upon the catalog changes.